saptak/saptak.github.io/_posts/2025-03-23-mastering-long-term-agentic-memory-with-langgraph.md

 ## Implementation Patterns for Long-Term Memory

-There are two primary patterns for implementing memory updates in Langgraph:
+There are two primary patterns for implementing memory updates in LangGraph:

 ### 1. Hot Path (Conscious Formation)